 - Genetic Information Non-Discrimination Act (GINA).The federal Genetic Information Nondiscrimination Act of 2008 (GINA) prohibits employers, employment agencies, and labor unions from discriminating against employees based on genetic information.
 It also prohibits insurers from charging higher premiums based on genetic information or from using genetic information in underwriting decisions.

 In addition to federal laws, many states also have laws similar to the ones above prohibiting discrimination and some include even more protected categories than the federal laws cover.

 State-by-state comparision of 50 laws in all 50 states including discrimination laws

 Sexual orientation discrimination

-On June 24, 2009, the Employment Non-Discrimination Act ( ENDA) of 2009 was introduced in the U.S. House of Representatives.
-ENDA is a proposed federal law that would prohibit sexual orientation discrimination in the workplace.
+The Employment Non-Discrimination Act (ENDA) is a proposed federal law that would prohibit sexual orientation discrimination in the workplace.
 Sexual orientation discrimination currently is not explicitly prohibited under federal law.
 Certain states have enacted discrimination laws that apply to homosexual, bisexual, and transsexual individuals.
 In some states, sexual orientation discrimination is prohibited only in certain municipalities.
 There have also been attempts to provide discrimination protections through court cases interpreting existing sex discrimination laws.

 HR Guide to Employment Law: A practical compliance reference manual covering 14 topics, including discrimination